elios264/pakal_persist/README.md

 * Serialization of the STL containers including maps
 * Backwards compatibility ( you can reorder the elements add & remove with no problem)
 * Extensibility ( you can easy create your own text based serializer )
+* Non intrusive serialization ( not compatible with polymorphic objects)
 * Binary Archives ( coming soon)